Tuttotorna/OMNIA-VALIDATION/README.md

 measurement collapse

-Negative evidence defines:
+boundary sensitivity

+partial robustness

-what the framework is NOT measuring
+Negative evidence defines what the framework is not measuring.

 This is considered scientifically valuable.